-The process of conducting the necessary clinical research to obtain regulatory approval is costly and time-consuming, and the successful development of our product candidates is highly uncertain.
-Our research and development expenses may vary significantly based on factors such as:
+process of conducting the necessary clinical research to obtain regulatory approval is costly and time-consuming, and the development of our product candidates is highly uncertain.
+Our research and development expenses may vary significantly based such as: the number and scope of preclinical and IND-enabling studies;

-- the number and scope of preclinical and IND-enabling studies; - the phases of development of our product candidates; - the progress and results of our research and development activities; - per subject trial costs; - the number of trials required for regulatory approval, in particular with respect to ATH-1017 for the treatment of mild-to-moderate AD; - the number of sites included in the trials; - the countries in which the trials are conducted; - the length of time required to enroll eligible subjects and initiate clinical trials; - the number of subjects that participate in the trials; - the drop-out and discontinuation rate of subjects; - potential additional safety monitoring requested by regulatory agencies; - the duration of subject participation in the trials and follow-up;

-- the cost and timing of manufacturing of our product candidates; - the receipt of regulatory approvals from applicable regulatory authorities; - the timing, receipt and terms of any marketing approvals from applicable regulatory authorities; - the hiring and retention of research and development personnel; - the degree to which we obtain, maintain, defend and enforce our intellectual property rights; - the impact of COVID-19 on timelines and clinical operations, which may lead to increased costs; and - the extent to which we establish collaboration, licensing or similar arrangements and the performance of any related third parties.
+the number and scope of preclinical and IND-enabling studies; the phases of development of our product candidates; the progress and results of our research and development activities; per subject trial costs; the number of trials required for regulatory approval, in particular with respect to ATH-1017 for the treatment of mild-to-moderate AD; the number of sites included in the trials; the countries in which the trials are conducted; the length of time required to enroll eligible subjects and initiate clinical trials; the number of subjects that participate in the trials; the drop-out and discontinuation rate of subjects; potential additional safety monitoring requested by regulatory agencies; the duration of subject participation in the trials and follow-up; the cost and timing of manufacturing of our product candidates; the receipt of regulatory approvals from applicable regulatory authorities; the timing, receipt and terms of any marketing approvals from applicable regulatory authorities; the hiring and retention of research and development personnel; the degree to which we obtain, maintain, defend and enforce our intellectual property rights; the impact of COVID-19 on timelines and clinical operations, which may lead to increased costs; and П the extent to which we establish collaboration, licensing or similar arrangements and the performance of any related third parties.